flutter-cavalry/fc_native_image_resize/README.md

 - Write
   - JPEG, PNG

-> **NOTE on Windows**: It's recommended to use the [image package](https://pub.dev/packages/image) instead of native Windows APIs as the latter has limited support for image formats.
+> **NOTE on Windows**: Starting from 0.9.0.
+Windows support has been removed.
+It's recommended to use the [image package](https://pub.dev/packages/image) instead of native Windows APIs as the latter has limited support for image formats.

 ## Usage